elenderg/PAL-1000/instruções de compilação.md

 `To load a source file:`
 `If the source file is nil, exit.`
-`Load the source file's path into the source file's buffer.` `If the i/o error is not blank, abort with "Could not load the file named '" then the source file's path then "'."; exit.`
+`Load the source file's path into the source file's buffer.` `If the i/o error is not blank, abort with "_Could not load the file named '_" then the source file's path then "_'."; exit.`